gvwilson/thirdbit/src/fiction/in-heck/index.md

 she closed her eyes and tried to think very still thoughts until the helibot was past.

-She quickly lost track of how far they'd come or what direction they were going, so it could have been ten minutes or an hour before the rollerbot abruptly stopped.
+She quickly lost track of how far they'd come or what direction they were going.
+All she knew for sure was that they were getting closer to the river that oozed through the Mire.
+She didn't remember seeing a bridge when the helibot had carried her over it.

+Ten minutes or an hour later the rollerbot abruptly stopped.
-Hidden beneath grass and trailing vines was an old concrete wall with a partly-open door.
+Hidden beneath grass and trailing vines was a stained concrete wall with a partly-open door.

-"Oh.
-Oh no.
+"Oh no.
 No no no,"
 Maddy said.
-The wall and door looked exactly like the underground bunker where she had first encountered Patient.
+The door looked exactly like the one that had led to the underground bunker where she had first encountered Patient.

+The rollerbot nudged her again, harder.
+Maddy shook her head.
+"No,"
+she said emphatically.
+"I am *not* going in there."

+A rectangular patch on the door flickered to life.
+"—AN—ER -F Y-U S-AY"
+appeared.

+"What?
+Oh,
+hang on."
+With a sigh of exasperation,
+she rubbed dirt off the patch with her sleeve.

+"DANGER -F YOU STAY"
+the door spelled out.

+"Uh huh,"
+she scoffed,
+crossing her arms.
+"And of course I'll be safe and snug if I trust you, right?"

+"ALSO DANGER BUT LESS"
+The rollerbot bleeped agreement.
+"FLYER COMES SOON DECIDE DECIDE DECIDE"

+Maddy threw up her hands.
+"All right, fine.
+But I'll be really disappointed in you if this is a trap."
+She took a deep breath and squeezed through the door.

+Inside was a large, empty room.
+The walls and roof were bare concrete blocks, and the air was damp and still.
+Where the entrance to Patient's bunker had been blanketed with dried mud and blown leaves, though, this room had been swept clean.

+A light came on overhead to reveal a rust-streaked sign fastened opposite the door that read,
+"Deep Space Monitoring Auxiliary Control Station".
+A black glass panel and a keyhole lay in the wall beside it, and next to them were a pair of sturdy levers and an open door.

+"PLEASE COME IN" scrolled across the glass panel.
+Pushing aside her memories of what had happened the last time she had been in a place like this, Maddy stepped through the door onto a small platform at the top of a flight of broad concrete stairs and started her descent into the unknown.

+Ten… twenty… fifty…
+Seventy-two steps below her starting point she reached a corridor made of the same featureless gray concrete as the stairs.
+Small glass panels set into the ceiling cast a cold white light that had haunted her dreams for months.

+She had expected the same warren of tunnels that Patient had used as its lair.
+Instead,
+after a few dozen steps she found herself at another heavy door.
+It slid aside at her touch to reveal a circular room with a domed ceiling.
+Four reclining chairs waited in the center of the room, none of them holding a skeleton or anything else that would give her nightmares.

+Light blinked in the control panels set into the arms of one of the chairs.
+"Sure, why not?"
+Maddy muttered.
+She lowered herself into the chair, wriggled a bit to make herself more comfortable, and placed her hands on the control panels.

+The lights overhead dimmed.
+She took an involuntary breath as the ceiling came to life to show hundreds of stars in a clear night sky.
+Faint colored lines arced from one horizon to the other.
+After a moment she saw dots moving slowly along some of them.
+Most were dull red,
+but one was a vibrant green.

 </section>